 This situation usually occurs when Theme/Plugin files are corrupted, but the database is intact:

-• Use phpMyAdmin to import the original database (or directly restore the database via Baota Panel backend)
+- Use phpMyAdmin to import the original database (or directly restore it via the Baota Panel backend database)

 Only Files, No Database

 This situation is less common and more difficult to recover from.
-Apart from meaningful materials like uploaded website images, it's equivalent to having backed up nothing.
-The most important aspects of a website—page design, Posts—are stored in the database.
+Apart from materials like uploaded website images being meaningful, it's equivalent to having backed up nothing.
+The most important aspects of a website, like page design and Posts, are stored in the database.

-So, if you encounter a situation where you only have file backups and no database backup, the simplest solution is to rebuild the website, except that all images can be found from the backup files, so you don't need to recreate the graphics.
+Therefore, if you encounter a situation where you only have file backups and no database backup, the simplest solution is to rebuild the website.
+However, all images can be found from the backup files, so you don't need to recreate them.

-7. Run the "Replace" after confirming it"s correct
+- Run the "Replace" operation after confirming everything is correct

 UPDATE wp_options SET option_value = replace(option_value, 'https://旧域名.com', 'https://新域名.com') WHERE option_name = 'home' OR option_name = 'siteurl';